Original Douay-Rheims 1582–1610 First English Vulgate Translation

 14 The beginning of the pride of man, is to apostatate from God:

-15 because his heart is departed from him that made him, for pride is the beginning of all sin: he that holdeth it, shall be filled with curse, & it shall subvert him in the end.
+15 because his heart is departed from him that made him, for pride is the beginning of all sin: he that holdeth it, shall be filled with curses, & it shall subvert him in the end.

 16 Therefore hath our Lord dishonoured the congregations of the evil, & hath destroyed them even to the end.